The Blessedness of Giving

 It is well to understand that authentic Biblical Christianity is supremely paradoxical.
-We Christians see the invisible, believe the impossible and understand the inscrutable.
-We are strong when we are weak, we forsake to have, and the more we die, the more we live.
+Followers of Christ see the invisible, believe the impossible and understand the inscrutable.
+They are strong when they are weak, they forsake to have, and the more they die, the more they live.

 As if to highlight this principle, when the Holy Spirit directs the writer of the book of Acts to record the only extra statement of Christ not recorded in the four Gospels, it expresses yet one more of Christianity’s great paradoxes: “It is more blessed to give than to receive” (Acts 20:35).

 Think about it.
 Giving is happier than getting.
 How contrary to worldly wisdom.
 How different from the materialistic culture all around us, whose values were exposed in a 2007 survey by the Pew Research Centre, which revealed that 64% of 18 to 25-year-olds say their number one goal is to become rich.
 Only someone truly converted and indwelt by the Holy Spirit can enter into the divine concept of “the blessedness of giving”.

 Giving is more blessed than receiving because it reflects the unselfish spirit of Christ, the One who gave His all for us (2 Cor 8:9).
 By its very nature, giving resembles and imitates a generous God.

 In receiving a gift, one naturally feels loved, appreciated and blessed.
 But the greater pleasure experienced in the act of giving – when done with pure motives, not looking for anything in return – comes from an inner knowledge that one is acting in the likeness of deity, rising higher than the selfish ways of the flesh within, and living in the good of eternal values.